sik-leanix/sports-tournament/backend/rest.md

 ### Representation

 The user receive the copy of the requested resource not the resource itself.
+Only the requested data is sent in the form of a JSON object not the whole set of data from the database.

 ### Uniform interface